reductstore/website/blog/2024-01-12-implement-async-storage-data-streaming-pytorch/index.md

 <!--truncate-->

 ## Setting Up the Python Client for ReductStore Database
-To integrate ReductStore with your Python projects, follow these steps to get started with [Python's client](<https://py.reduct.store/en/latest/>):
+To use ReductStore's playground dataset, follow these steps to get started with [Python's client](<https://py.reduct.store/en/latest/>):

 - Install the `reduct` Python package using pip: `pip install reduct-py`.